ArieArya/hlp21-group-07/README.md

 </p>

 ### 8. Automatic & Manual Wire Routing
 Both automatic and manual wire routing is allowed in the canvas.
 When dragging symbols around, wires will automatically be re-routed.
 However, once placed, users are free to manually re-route the wires.
+An important feature is that the program remembers which wire segment was modified by the user and ensures that when symbols are moved, that segment stays the same.
 This is demonstrated below:
 <p align="center">
   <img src="/img/wire-routing.gif" width="60%">
 </p>